 Debenture Holders – are individuals or parties that provide loans to the company and receive a ‘debenture certificate’ as evidence of participation.

 The holders are the creditors of the company, and they have no voting rights in the general meetings of the company until the company asks for their opinion in exceptional circumstances.

-It needs to be listed with at least one stock exchange.
+It needs to list and trade on at least one stock exchange.

 What are the Types of a Debenture?

 A company has the authority to issue different types of debentures that depend on their objectives and requirements.
-The following are the types of debentures –
+The following are the types of debentures based on:

-The holder has an option to convert their debt into equity shares or not at a price decided by the issuing company at the time of issue.
+- Optionally Convertible Debentures: The holder has the option to convert their debt into equity shares or not at a price decided by the issuing company at the time of issue.

 Check Out Difference between Bond and Debenture